Develop topics and themes for content relevant to your audience.

-Content marketing works to establish your voice of authority within your community and helps you connect with your audience.
-By answering their questions and speaking to their needs, you build long-lasting trust-based relationships with your audience.
-The goal of your marketing is to educate your readers, fill your pipeline, and nurture your leads.
+Content marketing establishes your voice of authority within your community and helps you connect with your audience.
+By answering their questions and speaking to their needs, you build trust-based relationships with your audience.
+The goal of marketing is to educate readers, fill the pipeline, and nurture leads.

 Identify what your audience will find useful

-Consider the different people that comprise your audience (CEO, CFO, HR manager, Risk manager), then brainstorm topics specifically relevant to them.
-The key to good content is ensuring that it speaks to the pain points and needs of your audience.
+Consider the different people that comprise your audience, then brainstorm topics specifically relevant to them.
+The key to good content is ensuring that it speaks to the audience's pain points and needs.

-What challenges are they facing in their company and individual roles?
-When you identify the frustrations they experience day-to-day, then you know the type of information that will likely resonate with them – anything to help better understand and manage those challenges.
+When you identify the daily frustrations they experience, then you know the type of information that will resonate with them – anything to help better understand and manage those frustrations.

 Break content up into themes

-To make the most out of your content strategy, break each of the subjects into themes.
-For HR, that could look like:
+To make the most out of a content strategy, break each of the subjects into themes.
+For example, Human Resources themes could be:

 With a list of broad content topics, talk to your team and start documenting the questions they get from clients in each of these areas.
 For each question, create a piece of content to answer it.
-Keep it simple to one topic per content item.
+Keep it simple (one topic per content item).